Shoghi Effendi: Shoghi Effendi on the Guardianship

 Building on the foundation that had been established in ʻAbdu'l-Bahá's will, Shoghi Effendi elaborated on the role of the Guardian in several works, including Baháʼí Administration and the World Order of Baháʼu'lláh.
 In those works, he went to great lengths to emphasize that he himself and any future Guardian should never be viewed as equal to ʻAbdu'l-Bahá, or regarded as a holy person.
-He asked Baháʼís not to celebrate his birthday or have his picture on display.
+He asked Baháʼís not to celebrate his birthday or display his picture.
 In his correspondences, Shoghi Effendi signed his letters to Baháʼís as "brother" and "co-worker," to the extent that even when addressing youth, he referred to himself as "Your True Brother."

-Shoghi Effendi wrote that the infallibility of his interpretations only extended to matters relating to the Baháʼí Faith and not subjects such as economics and science.
+Shoghi Effendi wrote that the infallibility of his interpretations extended only to matters relating to the Baháʼí Faith, not to subjects such as economics and science.